-At Kaufman Eye Institute, we are pleased to serve the greater Tampa Bay Area, including Wesley Chapel, Sun City Center, Zephyrhills, and Bushnell, Florida.
-We invite you to meet our team of eye doctors, who are ready to serve you.
+At Kaufman Eye Institute, our ophthalmologists and optometrists are pleased to serve the greater Tampa Bay Area, including Wesley Chapel, Sun City Center, Zephyrhills, and Bushnell, Florida.
+We invite you to meet our team of eye doctors, who are eager to assist you.
 Our staff consists of ophthalmologists, Dr. Stuart J. Kaufman, Dr. Selina Lin, and Dr. Jonathan Kaufman as well as optometrist Dr. Timothy Parker and a staff of opticians.

 Often, the first question that people ask when searching for an eye doctor is: "What's the difference between an opthalmologist, an optometrist, and an optician?"

 Here are some simple explanations of what each profession specializes in.

 An ophthalmologist is a medical doctor who specializes in the medical and surgical treatment of eye diseases and other conditions.
 Ophthalmologists also often provide routine vision care services such as prescribing eyeglasses and contact lenses.
 The training required to become an ophthalmologist includes at least four years of medical school (after undergraduate college); a one-year internship; and a three-year residency in ophthalmology at an accredited teaching program.
 At Kaufman Eye Institute, our Board-Certified Ophthalmologists specialize in Cataract Surgery, LASIK, Macular Degeneration, and Glaucoma Surgery.